Once you have deployed Kubeflow, it is time to access the Kubeflow dashboard.

 juju config dex-auth static-username juju config dex-auth static-password

-By default, these are both empty.
-If you wish to set them (which is necessary to enable simple authentication), add the relevant string to the end of the command, e.g.
+If you wish to set these values, add the relevant string to the end of the command, e.g.

 2. Find the IP address of the Kubeflow dashboard